KBI: Wamego man arrested for fentanyl overdose death

-According to the Kansas Bureau of Investigation (KBI), in September of 2021, the Wamego Police Department investigated the death of Jayson Ebert at a home in Wamego.
+According to the Kansas Bureau of Investigation (KBI), in September of 2021, the Wamego Police Department investigated Jayson Ebert’s death at a Wamego home.
 Ebert died from an apparent fentanyl overdose.

 The KBI says Farr knowingly provided counterfeit tablets laced with fentanyl which caused Ebert’s death.
 The investigation is currently ongoing.